zerasul/mdbook_en/8backgrounds/backgrounds.md

 ind+=bg_a.tileset->numTile;
 ```

-Which indicates that the index to be used to save in the video memory, the value is increased to the end of the tiles contained in the image.
+Indicating that the index to be used to save in the video memory, the value is incremented until the end of the tiles contained in the image.
 This is important in order not to overwrite the video memory.
 Next we see the second call:

 ```c
 VDP_drawImageEx(BG_A,&bg_b,